HOW DOES THE PROGRAM YEAR RUN?

 Our program year goes from September to early March.
 During the early fall, delegations work on recruitment, figuring out what roles students would like to do, and getting students and adult volunteers registered.
 Delegations hold meetings to determine bill topics, work on parliamentary procedures, and can have community leaders come and speak to students regarding community and civic engagement.
-There are two Pre-Legislative Sessions that all participants attend, and the statewide General Assembly that is held in the state capitol, Springfield.
+There are two Pre-Legislative Sessions that all participants attend, with virtual training for each role before each, a virtual Pre-Assembly session in February, and the statewide General Assembly that is held in the state capitol, Springfield.

 Pre-Legislative Region Session 1 and Pre-Legislative Sectional Session 2 are where students are first exposed to the processes of state government and judicial procedure.
 Delegates serving as Legislators present their written Bills to be debated and hopefully passed through the Pre-Leg sessions for further discussion at Assembly.
 Lobbyists select an organization to represent and compose a Legislative Agenda which details how they can support certain bills.
 Legislative Assistants learn the Election process, observe parliamentary procedure training, and get an overview of the Issues Forum.
 Attorneys begin to learn the terminology of trial and appellate court and proper courtroom decorum.
 The Media Corps begin to learn the responsibilities of a free press by training to publish the daily Assembly newspaper The Observer, or produce the nightly newscast, Capital Correspondance.